-- 230. Details submitted with the planning application confirms the proposed development would connect to existing foul water systems in the village.
-The village is served by Lakenheath Wastewater Treatment Works. - 231.
-The Draft Infrastructure Delivery Plan (DIDP) which identifies infrastructure needs to support the emerging Single Issue Review and Site Allocations Local Plan confirms that some new or improved sewers and upgrades to pumping stations may be required to facilitate development in the District, depending on the location of developments.
-The document also confirms that no significant constraints to delivery have been identified.
-At Lakenheath, the DIDP identifies there are no constraints associated with Lakenheath WRC in terms of treatment capacity or discharge capacity. - 232.
+- 214. Details submitted with the planning application confirms the proposed development would connect to existing foul water systems in the village.
+The village is served by Lakenheath Wastewater Treatment Works. - 215.
+The Infrastructure Delivery Plan (IDP) which identifies infrastructure needs to support the Single Issue Review and Site Allocations Local Plan documents confirms there are no specific infrastructure requirements for the former Forest Heath area in terms of ... drainage. - 216.
 The available evidence confirms the proposed development is acceptable with regard to waste water infrastructure.
 Indeed this conclusion has been corroborated by Anglian Water Services, the statutory sewerage undertaker which has not objected to the application and has not requested the imposition of any conditions relating to the treatment of waste water arising from the development.